Carlos Ruiz Zafón was born 25 September 1964 and died 19 June 2020.

 - I have written for young readers, for the movies, for so-called adults; but mostly for people who like to read and to plunge into a good story.
 I do not write for myself, but for other people.
 Real people.
 For you.
 I believe it was Umberto Eco who said that writers who say they write for themselves and do not care about having an audience are full of shit, and that the only thing you write for yourself is your grocery shopping list.
 I couldn’t agree more.

 - As I said, I am in the business of storytelling.
 This is an art, a craft and a business, and I thank the Gods of Literature for that.
 I believe that when you pick up something I’ve written and pay for it, both in terms of your money and something much more valuable, your time, you are entitled to get the best I can produce.

-Carlos Ruiz Zafón is a Spanish author of six novels, including the international phenomenon The Shadow of the Wind.
-He is the most successful contemporary Spanish writer, along with Javier Sierra, whose works have been published in 42 countries, and Juan Gómez-Jurado, whose works have been published in 41 countries.
+Carlos Ruiz Zafón was a Spanish author of six novels, including the international phenomenon The Shadow of the Wind.
+He was the most successful contemporary Spanish writer, along with Javier Sierra, whose works have been published in 42 countries, and Juan Gómez-Jurado, whose works have been published in 41 countries.

 Source for Image

 Mutari, Public domain, via Wikimedia Commons